-Doctors begin draining fluid from Indian baby's swollen head (Update)April 19th, 2013 in Other /
+Doctors begin draining fluid from Indian baby's swollen head (Update)April 19th, 2013 by Ammu Kannampilly in Other /

 Indian doctors on Friday began draining excess fluid from the head of a baby suffering from a rare disorder that caused her skull to swell to nearly double its size, a neurosurgeon told AFP.

 Roona Begum, who was born with hydrocephalus, a condition that results in a build-up of cerebrospinal fluid on the brain, was found earlier this month living with her parents who are too poor to pay for life-saving treatment.

 Publication of pictures taken by an AFP photographer in remote Tripura state in northeast India last week prompted a top hospital near New Delhi to offer to examine the child and led well-wishers abroad to set up an online fund for her.